chemaxon.calculations.logp

 Molecule- Input molecule - method:

-LogpMethod- This option is for selecting the applied method for the logP prediction:- CONSENSUS: Consensus model built on the Chemaxon and Klopman et al. models and the PhysProp database
+LogPMethod- This option is for selecting the applied method for the logP prediction:- CONSENSUS: Consensus model built on the Chemaxon and Klopman et al. models and the PhysProp database

 - CHEMAXON: Chemaxon's own logP model, which is based on the VG method